How to Create the Ultimate Supplier Onboarding Process

-Developing relationships with new suppliers can be challenging.
+Developing relationships with new suppliers is key for supplier onboarding.
 It is possible to lose valuable business and sacrifice profit margins without a clear system in place for onboarding and developing these partnerships.

 A smooth start to your partnership can be achieved by onboarding your suppliers before you begin working together.

 A process for Supplier Onboarding

 1. Establish a process for evaluating and approving

 Establishing supplier evaluation and approval policies is the first step in developing an onboarding program.
 You should define the guiding parameters for who you will and will not work with, as well as the approval process that will be followed by your team and the prospective vendors.

 By defining clear policies and vendor requirements, you will be able to expedite the process of vetting and approving suppliers and ensure that both you and the supplier are on the same page.
 It will be more efficient and less likely to cause friction if policies and expectations are clearly defined.

 3. Create a vendor portal for the purpose of collecting vendor information and registering vendors

 Make sure that you establish a vendor portal for your prospective suppliers to register and apply to work with you if you do not already have one.

 It is recommended that the vendor fill out a form on the portal that will enable your team to quickly vet the proposal by obtaining contact information and other information.
 Your data will be more accurate, and the process of gathering information will be streamlined as a result.